WeCanCodeIT/java-exercises/jpa/courses-topics-textbooks.md

 ### Repository

-Next, we need to build out `Repoistory`s to be able to store entities in our actual databases.
+Next, we need to build out `Repository`s to be able to store entities in our actual databases.
 Remeber what type of `Object` a `Repository` should be.
 Also, think about how many we will need.

 ### Populator